|

 Date / Time: Unknown

-Further Comments: Scott, the Romantic author, can sometimes be seen as he gazes out of the dining room window onto his former lands beyond.
-In turn, Scott is said to have claimed that the house was haunted by George Bullock, his former assistant
+Further Comments: Scott, the Romantic author who died in 1832, sometimes gazes out of the dining room window onto his former lands beyond.
+In turn, Scott is said to have claimed that the house was haunted by George Bullock, his former assistant.

 Fairy Queen